elisatentori/elisatentori_LSN/README.md

-Excercises Uploaded for the Exam:
+Excercises Uploaded for the Exam 'Numerical Simulation Laboratory'

-Numerical Simulation Laboratory – Prof. Davide Emilio Galli, Physics Department, University of Milan
+of Prof. Davide Emilio Galli, Physics Department, University of Milan

 _________________________